 Looking for part-time work?

 We’re frequently looking for people to join our team of DPSD drivers.
 We’ll work with you and pay for your training and certifications costs!

 If you’re interested, please give Sonja Rosenthal a call at 464-5530.

 2018-19 Morning Pick-up Notice: We Need Your Help!

 The safety of our students is our top priority.
 For years, as drivers have picked-up students in the morning, it has been our practice to allow students to get on at stops other than their own.
 We certainly understand that families occasionally need to have their children stay with friends or relatives due to work or other schedules, and that in these circumstances, it’s easiest to have children ride to school on a bus other than their own.

 We would like to continue this practice, but to help our drivers ensure the safety of the students on their bus, we will be asking that parents/guardians call the bus garage at 464-5530 to submit a request for their son/daughter to ride an alternate route.
-When calling please leave the student’s first and last name and the address of the approved stop (or even an approximate address) prior to the stop time.
+When calling please have the student’s first and last name as well as the address of the approved stop (or even an approximate address) prior to the stop time.
 If the transportation office is closed, please feel free to leave a message with necessary information.

-As in the past, any stop change for the afternoon routs must go through the appropriate school office so that the student has a bus pass from that school.
+As in the past, any stop change for the afternoon routes must go through the appropriate school office so that the student has a bus pass from that school.
+NOTE: Passes must be updated for the current school year.
 Your help and partnership in keeping our children safe is greatly appreciated.

 Reminders and Resources